Dev-ManishTomar/decky-wake-tv/README.md

 # Wake TV - Decky Loader Plugin

-A [Decky Loader](https://decky.xyz) plugin that automatically wakes your TV and switches to the correct HDMI input when your Steam Deck / ROG Ally resumes from sleep or when you press the gamepad Guide button.
+A [Decky Loader](https://decky.xyz) plugin that automatically wakes your TV and switches to the correct HDMI input when your Steam Deck, steamMachine or any device running steamos resumes from sleep or when you press the gamepad Guide button.

 Works with any TV that supports Wake-on-LAN (WOL) and the LG webOS SSAP protocol for HDMI switching (LG TVs from 2018+).